Skokie water main break likely caused by fitting cap failure: Officials

+In an update at around 6:45 p.m., the village said community members and businesses can now use tap water for daily drinking, cooking and hygiene - without the need for boiling.

+"Thorough testing has confirmed that Skokie tap water meets all Illinois EPA water quality standards and is safe to drink and use as normal without any additional precautions," the update read, in part.

-Officials have revealed what they believe caused a massive water main break in suburban Skokie, which impacted thousands of residents.
+Earlier in the day, officials revealed what they believe caused the water main break.

-According to the latest update from officials in Skokie, it is believed that a fitting cap on a major water main failed this week, causing a massive rupture that also impacted residents in nearby Morton Grove and Evanston.
+According to the village, it is believed that a fitting cap on a major water main failed this week, causing a massive rupture that also impacted residents in nearby Morton Grove and Evanston.

 “Crews have determined that a fitting cap on a major water transmission main serving Skokie failed.
 An updated component has been sourced and is now being installed,” officials said in a statement.

-According to Skokie officials, it is not believed the failure was caused by any construction in the area, and work to replace the cap was ongoing Saturday.
+According to Skokie officials, it is not believed the failure was caused by any construction in the area, and work to replace the cap continued this weekend.
+Along with a boil order in Skokie, one was also implemented for a portion of northern Evanston.
+That order, however, was lifted on Saturday.

-A boil order remains in effect for many Skokie residents until at least Sunday evening, according to officials.
-Evanston lifted their boil order on Saturday, according to officials.

 The massive water main break closed schools, shut down shopping centers, flooded garages, and impacted more than 64,000 residents on Friday.